 For those of us that don't have a legal bone or gene in our body it's a challenge!
 You will find a flow chart diagram of this process in the Member Resources material on the Synod website.
-This will also be provided in the induction material given to new members on the PEN drive.

 Lights